istio-ecosystem/sail-operator/docs/README.md

           cpu: 100m
           memory: 1024Mi
 ```

+Istio uses a ConfigMap for its global configuration, called the MeshConfig.
+All of its settings are available through `spec.meshConfig`.

 To support canary updates of the control plane, Sail Operator includes support for multiple Istio versions.
 You can select a version by setting the `version` field in the `spec` to the version you would like to install, prefixed with a `v`.
 You can then update to a new version just by changing this field.